Edge Acceleration

 Origin Group

-An origin group is the smallest unit of origin configuration within the Load Balancing.
+An origin group is the smallest unit of origin configuration within the Load Balancer.
 You can add one or more origins.
 When you add multiple Origin Servers, you can configure weights to adjust traffic load.
 For more details, see Origin Group Configuration.

 Health Check Policy